Central limit theorems describing isolation by distance under various forms of power-law dispersal: Proof of the main results

 \subsection{Central limit theorem}

-In this subsection, we illustrate how to prove convergence of $(Z_N, N \geq 1)$, i.e. the central limit theorem for our SLFV-models, along the lines of \parencite[Section 3]{forien}.
-Tightness of the sequence will show that any subsequence admits limit points, and we shall conclude by proving uniqueness of the finite-dimensional distributions of these limit points.
-We first provide a summary, before explaining both steps in more detail.
+In this subsection, we prove the convergence of $(Z_N, N \geq 1)$, i.e. the central limit theorem for our SLFV models, following the overall strategy of \parencite[Section 3]{forien}.
+Classically, tightness of the sequence will show that any subsequence admits limit points, and we shall conclude by proving uniqueness of the finite-dimensional distributions of these limit points.
+Afterwards, in \Cref{subsec:proof_differences} we highlight the main points where additional arguments are needed compared to \cite{forien}.
+In turn, the proofs of these main points are detailed in \Cref{sec:proof_lemmas}.